NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

               - visible_when_and:
                   - identifier: q1
                     value: yes1
-          - identifier: output2
-            title: Follow-up question
-            content: >
-              Possibly an AI system or algorithm.
-We will ask you a follow-up question.
-            type: radio
-            visible_when_or:
-              - visible_when_and:
-                  - identifier: q1
-                    value: yes2
           - identifier: q2
             title: >-
               Does the system contain a model or decision rules derived from data?
             content: ''
             tooltip: >-
-              For instance, calculating threshold values ​​for rules or weighting factors for decisions formed based on data, statistical modeling or machine learning, including deep learning or large language models.
+              For instance, calculating threshold values for rules or weighting factors for decisions formed based on data, statistical modeling or machine learning, including deep learning or large or exalanguage models.
+            use_card_style: false
             options:
               - id: yes1
                 value: yes1
                 title: 'Yes, manually created'
                 content: >
                   Model or algorithm is manually created, but with the help of data analysis to determine, for example, selection of variables, weighting factors or threshold values
               - id: yes2
                 value: yes2
                 title: 'Yes, by statistical methods'
                 content: >
                   Model or algorithm is created through optimization, machine learning, simulation or something similar
               - id: 'no'
                 value: 'no'
-                title: 'No'
+                title: No
                 content: ''
             required: false
             type: radio